Tuesday, December 16, 2025

 The image on the right shows Antarctic snow cover and sea ice concentration on November 24, 2025.

-An Antarctic Blue Ocean Event (sea ice approaching a low of one million km²) threatens to occur in February 2026, in turn triggering an Arctic Blue Ocean Event later in 2026 while a developing El Niño is strengthening the danger, as discussed in an earlier post.
+An Antarctic Blue Ocean Event (sea ice approaching a low of one million km²) threatens to occur in February 2026, in turn triggering an Arctic Blue Ocean Event later in 2026.

-The image below shows the thickness of the Antarctic sea ice on November 23, 2025.
+The image below shows the Antarctic sea ice concentration (left) and thickness (right) thickness on November 27, 2025.

 Huge temperature rise